Skip to Content

 Tips for No Leftovers

-• try this recipe with apple, blueberry, peach, and even pumpkin pie filling!
+• Try this recipe with apple, blueberry, peach, and even pumpkin pie filling!

-• you will need a large baking pan also known as a jelly roll pan (15x10x1).
+• You will need a large baking pan also known as a jelly roll pan (15x10x1).

-• make sure ingredients (eggs, butter) are at room temperature so they cream together properly.
+• Make sure ingredients (eggs, butter) are at room temperature so they cream together properly.

-• use the spoon and level method of measuring flour. scooping the flour out of the bag with the measuring cup will add too much flour.
+• Use the spoon and level method of measuring flour. scooping the flour out of the bag with the measuring cup will add too much flour.

-• grease the pan liberally or the bars will stick and that is no good!
+• Grease the pan liberally or the bars will stick and that is no good!

 If you love this recipe as much as I do, please write a five-star review in the comment section below (or on Pinterest with the “tried it” button – you can now add pictures into reviews, too!), and be sure to help me share on facebook!

-cherry pie cookie bars with text "super easy"
+cherry pie bars recipe

 Is your mouth watering yet?
 Are you ready to dive headfirst into this recipe?
 Make sure you whip these up cherry pie cookie bars for your next backyard BBQ!